 - Advanced Threat Protection

 This section outlines variations and considerations when using Developer Tools services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.

 The following Azure DevTest Labs features are not currently available in Azure Government: